carsten-langer/cloud-developer-capstone/README.md

 The request must follow the update request model shown above, which is enforced.
 It returns an empty answer.

-### `deleteRecipeItem`

-A function to delete a recipe and the associated attachment for the user requesting it.
-The id of the recipe item that should be deleted is passed as a URL parameter.
-It returns an empty answer.

 ### `generateAttachmentUploadUrl`

 A function to return a pre-signed URL that can be used to upload an attachment object for a recipe item